Let’s observe our mind for a few minutes. What does it spend its time doing?

 The Lancet recently reported results from a review of 7000 patients who listened to pre-recorded music before, during, and after surgery.
 They found the experience of listening to music could lower activity in the nervous system, reducing pulse rate, breathing rate and blood pressure.
 They also found pain, anxiety and the need for pain medication were reduced.

+Patients who listened to music in the operating theatre, whilst under general anesthetic also benefited.
+This prompted the researchers to call for all hospitals to offer personalised music selections to people undergoing surgery.
 Science Daily reported on a systematic review, published by the Cochrane Library, which looked at 52 trials with 3731 participants.
 They found significant evidence that music interventions help alleviate symptoms of anxiety, pain and fatigue in cancer patients whilst improving quality of life.

 Oxford University in England reported research on lowering blood pressure.
 They found slow classical music, which followed the 10-second rhythm had the greatest impact.
 An earlier study suggested listening to our favourite music can strengthen the heart and improve recovery in patients with heart disease.